Higher curvature corrections to the black hole Wheeler-DeWitt equation and the annihilation to nothing scenario: Summary and Discussion

 Future directions include studying nonperturbative approaches that serve as candidates for UV-complete quantum gravity, such as loop quantum gravity \cite{Modesto:2004wm,Ashtekar:2005qt,Corichi:2015xia,Sartini:2020ycs,Geiller:2020xze,Ongole:2022rqi} or asymptotic safety \cite{Weinberg:1980gg,Reuter:1996cp,Souma:1999at}.
 Another promising direction is to investigate spinorial or supersymmetric extensions of the WDW equation \cite{Kan:2021yoh,Kan:2021fmw,Kan:2022ism,Lopez-Dominguez:2009ept,Lopez-Dominguez:2011tcj}, where the inner-product structure may be better controlled.
-Such developments may clarify whether the annihilation-to-nothing scenario can genuinely contribute to singularity resolution or whether it remains a feature emerging solely within the EFT approximation.
+Such developments may clarify whether the annihilation-to-nothing scenario can genuinely contribute to singularity resolution or whether it remains a feature emerging solely within the framework of general relativity.